ropensci/spocc/cran-comments.md

-R CMD CHECK passed on my local OS X install on R 3.2.3 and R development version, Ubuntu running on Travis-CI, and Win-Builder.
+R CMD CHECK passed on my local OS X install on R 3.2.5-patched and R development version, Ubuntu running on Travis-CI, and Win-Builder.

-I apologize for submitting another version of this package so soon, but I found a bug that needed to be fixed quickly.
-I've fixed that bug and added many more unit tests.
+This submission fixes a bug, uses explicit encoding on httr::content() calls and changes to using tibble for data.frames.

 Thanks!
 Scott Chamberlain